guo/coinnotes1/ETH-ERC20-Token-Storage.md

-# Best Practice of Storing ETH/ERC20 Tokens Offline
+# Best Practice of Storing ETH/ERC20 Tokens with MyEtherWallet

 1. Create an encrypted disk on Mac with a complicated password.
 A sparse bundle is recommended to save you space. (https://support.apple.com/kb/PH22247)
 2. Download myetherwallet.
 An older version or known stable version is better than latest.
 The latest may have bugs or risk being hacked.
 A local version is fully working, thanks to the MEW author.
 It is better than the online version because there can be risk of the server being hacked.